Nicolas Jackson started the AFCON final on Sunday and helped Senegal to victory over Morocco.

 AFCON winners: Egypt (7), Cameroon (5), Ghana (4), Nigeria and Ivory Coast (both 3), Algeria and DR Congo (both 2), Zambia, Tunisia, Sudan, Senegal, South Africa, Ethiopia, Morocco and Congo (all 1).

-Who are the favourites to win?
+Who were the favourites to win?

 Watch: Achraf Hakimi's best goals and assists for Dortmund